What is the treatment for Lyme disease?

 - Presence of neurologic symptoms

 Increased severity of initial illness, the presence of neurologic symptoms, and initial misdiagnosis increase the risk of Post Treatment Lyme Disease Syndrome.
 PTLDS is especially common in people that have had neurologic involvement.
 The rates of Post Treatment Lyme Disease Syndrome after neurologic involvement may be as high as 20% or even higher.
-Without neurologic symptoms, the rates of Post-Treatment Lyme Disease Syndrome tend to be in the 10% to 20% range.
+Other risk factors being investigated are genetic predispositions and immunologic variables.

 What causes Post Treatment Lyme Disease Syndrome?